CouscousPHP/Couscous/docs/getting-started.md

 The website is now online: [http://your-username.github.io/your-project/](http://your-username.github.io/your-project/).

 The `deploy` command will not change anything in your current branch (e.g. master branch).
 It will only affect the `gh-pages` branch.

+## Customizing the template

+Couscous provides a default template, but you can of course come up with your own.
+Writing templates is really simple, and it is all explained in the [templates documentation](templates.md).